 CEO & Founder of Chestnut Mortgage.
 NMLS #2687968. · Aug 25, 2025

-The Tax Cuts and Jobs Act (TCJA) fundamentally changed how homeowners can deduct HELOC interest, but these changes are set to expire at the end of 2025.
-(Accounting Insights) With the clock ticking, understanding current deduction rules and preparing for potential changes is crucial for maximizing your tax benefits.
+The Tax Cuts and Jobs Act (TCJA) fundamentally changed how homeowners can deduct HELOC interest — and those changes are now permanent.
+(Accounting Insights) The One Big Beautiful Bill Act, signed into law on July 4, 2025, permanently extended TCJA’s mortgage interest provisions, so the $750,000 cap and the “buy, build, or improve” requirement for HELOC deductions are here to stay.
 The mortgage interest tax framework, governed by the Internal Revenue Code (IRC), Section 163(h), allows homeowners to deduct interest paid on qualifying loans.
 (Accounting Insights)

 For homeowners considering a HELOC, the timing couldn’t be more critical.
 Modern lenders like Chestnut Mortgage are leveraging AI-driven technology to streamline the HELOC approval process, making it easier than ever to access your home’s equity efficiently.
 (Chestnut Mortgage) With billions in loans powered by their platform and a 5.0 Google rating, understanding how to maximize your tax benefits while securing competitive rates is essential.